Kernel TLS offload¶

 Following minimum set of TLS-related statistics should be reported by the driver:

-tx_tls_encrypted- number of in-order TLS segments passed to device for encryption
+tx_tls_encrypted_packets- number of TX packets passed to the device for encryption of their TLS payload.

 Notable corner cases, exceptions and additional requirements¶